Traders are making a killing betting against retail

 JC Penney has been the most profitable short in 2017.

-No sector has been more profitable for short sellers in 2017 than traditional retail, according to a note from research firm S3 Partners.
+No sector has been more profitable for short sellers in 2017 than traditional retail, according to a note from financial analytics firm S3 Partners.

 In a note sent out to clients on Tuesday, S3’s head of research, Ihor Dusaniwsky, said that the top five most profitable short trades so far this year are all traditional brick and mortar retailers who “depended on strong foot traffic and higher margins to support their infrastructure and staff are being forced to find ways to cut costs, increase margins and eliminate underperforming locations.”